Professional Darts Corporation: Commentators

 John Gwynne covered 20 PDC World Championships and 20 PDC World Matchplays, from the inaugural 1994 WDC World Darts Championship until his retirement in 2013.
 Dave Lanning covered all events up until December 2010, when he retired.
 Contrary to popular belief, long-time BBC darts commentator Sid Waddell did not switch allegiances to Sky until after the 1994 BDO World Championship.
 He brought his own unique brand of commentary to the game, and was a cult figure amongst darts fans and sport fans alike.
 He continued to commentate until his death in 2012.

-The current commentators on Sky include John McDonald (commentator), Rod Studd, Stuart Pyke and Adam Smith, retired player Wayne Mardle and former World Champions John Part and Mark Webster.
+The current commentators on Sky include John McDonald (commentator), Rod Studd, Stuart Pyke, Dan Dawson, retired player Wayne Mardle and former World Champions John Part and Mark Webster.
 Jeff Stelling was the original presenter of Sky Sports' darts coverage, before Dave Clark took over in 2002.
 Clark retired in 2020, since when Emma Paton has been the lead presenter.
 In addition, the 2005 Premier League was fronted by Gary Newbon.

 ITV events were fronted by Matt Smith from 2007 to 2014 but are now hosted by Jacqui Oatley from 2015 who became the first regular female darts host in the UK.
 Commentary for ITV has been provided by John Rawling, Alan Warriner-Little & Pyke since 2007 with Chris Mason joining the coverage in 2008.
 Former darts commentators for ITV include Jim Proudfoot, Peter Drury and Steve Beaton.
 Ned Boulting presents features and interviews and deputises if the presenter is unavailable.

 BBC Sport showed the inaugural PDC Champions League of Darts on BBC One and BBC Two, with 16 hours of coverage over two days presented by BBC Final Score presenter Jason Mohammad alongside PDC professionals Mark Webster, Paul Nicholson and Warriner-Little, commentary by long time BBC darts commentator Vassos Alexander and PDC online reporter and commentator Dan Dawson with reports by Caroline Barker.

 Bravo employed James Richardson and Dave Gorman to front its coverage until the channel closed in 2011.